 (Side note: Alcohol, the world’s primary and largely legal recreational drug, also comes with “medical instructions” for healthy consumption: a maximum of two drinks a day for men under 65, and one a day for women and older men.)

 5. Use a primary-care doctor who is easy to talk to and keeps up with addiction-risk news.

 While the responsibility for many prescription-drug addictions rests on patient misuse, some blame does fall on doctors who get over-busy, preoccupied or overly sure of themselves, and start automatically dispensing identical prescriptions for (seemingly) identical problems—without taking time to consider individual patients’ needs and concerns.
 If your doctor tries to rush you through appointments, and gets impatient when you ask about risks and alternatives, look for another doctor.

 People never end up in medical detox centers for things they never take.
 Again, if any type of substance has caused problems in your family, you’re safer avoiding that, and probably all intoxicating substances, completely.
 Even if no one in your family has ever been addicted, there’s no rule that says you have to drink socially (or accept refills) just because “everyone else” does, or that pain pills have to be a first line of defense rather than a last resort.
 Think about what you want for your life—hopefully including long-term self-confidence and good health—and do what’s right for you.

-Inland Detox, top drug detox center in southern California, is located in the Temecula Valley.
-We provide alcohol, benzodiazepine, cocaine, heroin, prescription-opiate, methamphetamine, methadone and suboxone rehab.
+Inland Detox, the top drug detox center in southern California, is located in the Temecula Valley.
+We provide alcohol, benzodiazepine, cocaine, heroin, prescription-opiate, methamphetamine, and heroin replacement prescription drug detox programs.
 If you or a loved one are already struggling with addiction and need treatment, please call (888) 739-8296.